slavniyteo/upgraded-octo-funicular/README.md

+giving you legal permission to copy, distribute and/or modify it.

   For the developers' and authors' protection, the GPL clearly explains that there is no warranty for this free software.
 For both users' and